-Lighter Ethnic Fare in Columbus
+Lighter International Fare in Columbus

 January 25, 2016

 Maybe you’ve resolved to eat healthier this year?
 Maybe you’ve resolved to be more adventurous?
 Why not do both at the same time?
-Exploring Columbus’ varied ethnic food scene doesn’t mean you can’t eat healthy.
+Exploring Columbus’ varied global food scene doesn’t mean you can’t eat healthy.
 Start with a few of these lighter options!